Lisa Jackson Pulver: Early life and education

 Lisa Rae Jackson was born in Stanmore in 1959 and grew up in Revesby.
 Her father served in the Second World War and struggled with mental health issues and addictions.
 She was told her maternal grandmother was a "Maori princess", but learned later in childhood that she had Aboriginal ancestors on both sides of her family.
-Since confirming her ancestry, she has identified as a Koori woman with connections to south western New South Wales and South Australia.
+Since confirming her ancestry, she has identified as a Wiradjuri Koori woman with connections to south western New South Wales and South Australia.

 Her family members also came from Wales and Scotland.
 Her parents divorced in the 1980s, but later got back together and planned to remarry, however her father died of asbestosis.

 Jackson Pulver ran away from home at age 14 to escape her abusive father.
 Aged 17, she went to Bankstown Technical College and took a nursing entrance course before undertaking hospital based training at Lidcombe Hospital.
 A decade later, she applied to study medicine at Sydney University.
 During her studies, she was a founding member of the university's Wokal Kangara Aboriginal Student's Association.
 She eventually graduated with a degree in public health, and was the first in her family to attend university.

 Jackson Pulver received a PhD in medicine from the University of Sydney in 2003, and is the first known Aboriginal person to have achieved this award.
 Her thesis was titled "An argument on culture safety in health service delivery: towards better health outcomes for Aboriginal people".